WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-10-15-garbage-collection-c.md

 author: Wolfgang Ofner
 categories: [Programming]
 tags: ['C#']
+description: The garbage collection is a great feature which makes the life of a programmer was easier.
+It releases unused variables and doing so frees memory on the heap.
 ---
 The garbage collection is a great feature which makes the life of a programmer was easier.
 It releases unused variables and doing so frees memory on the heap.
 If you know C++ or C, you know what a pain it can be to release all unused object and variables and how easily you can forget one which will lead to a memory leak.
 A memory leak is caused by a variable which has a value but no reference.
 This means that the variable can&#8217;t be deleted and remains in the memory until the computer is restarted.